The Best Places To Visit In Colorado

 *Submitted by Lotte, Gezond Weekmenu

 The Black Canyon of the Gunnison NP is a very worthwhile place to visit.
-Vertical stone walls seem to go on forever and at some viewing areas you can’t even see all the way to the bottom of the canyon because it’s so steep and narrow.
-In fact, at the narrowest point, the Black Canyon of the Gunnison is just 12 meters wide!
+Vertical stone walls seem to go on forever, and in some viewing areas, you can’t even see all the way to the bottom of the canyon because it’s so steep and narrow.

 You can visit both the North as well as the South rim.
-Take into account there is no bridge connecting the two rims.
+Take into account that there is no bridge connecting the two rims.
 As such, it takes approximately two hours to drive from one side to the other.

 When visiting the South Rim (the most developed one), pick up a map at the Visitor Center and follow the Rim Road Drive along several viewing points (there are 12 in total).
-Or follow one of the hiking trails leave from the visitor center and High Point.
-If you plan to stay overnight, you can book a spot at the Black Canyon Of The Gunnison Np South Rim Campground online.
+Or follow one of the hiking trails leaving from the visitor center and High Point.

 Steamboat Springs